 I was able to lead them to safety from the tunnels under Paris and on to the flat boats that were loaded with wood and coal… As we were traveling down the Seine to our destination, German soldiers with dogs were patrolling along the river listening for anything suspicious…We didn’t dare cough or even breathe aloud.
 We knew our lives depended on it.

 On her last mission, Tao was almost caught by a German spy.
 Her partner, Joël Le Tac, was caught, tortured and put in a concentration camp.

 Tao did whatever she could to support the troops during WWII.

 During the Nazi Bombing Blitz in London, Tao received special permission to enter the military zone and perform for troops on the White Cliffs of Dover.
 She developed a reputation for being fearless.

 I was not frightened by the air raids so many people got to know me.
 They couldn’t get over it.
 They would say, “There’s a French girl – it’s amazing – she’s not afraid.
 She goes and entertains the troops on the cliffs edge.”

-Tao lives the Oneness she teaches and sees yoga as a gateway to peace.
+Tao lived the Oneness she taught and saw yoga as a gateway to peace.